Miksuu/a2waspwarfare/Guides/CommanderGuide/commanderGuide.md

 - non destructible
 - allows factories to be built not near the roads
 - Be sure to check that the spawn marker is not too far away from the factory.
+- Also you can't build them if the enemy is close to your base, so be sure to check this before you place your factories.

 ## Defences
 ### Static defences